 Online brands are about to hit the busiest shopping days of the year.
-Sales for Black Friday and Cyber Monday are anticipated to hit $1.1 trillion this year.
+Sales for Black Friday and Cyber Monday are anticipated to hit $1.1 trillion by 2021.

 This means there’s a huge opportunity for online brands to grow their revenue during the holiday season.
 But there's another equally important opportunity that many brands aren’t even aware of return season.